 |Flash sync speed||1/250s|

 The appearance of the Nikon FM is conservative at best.
 It looks pretty similar to the Nikon FM.
-The overall build quality is top notch.
-Like the FM, the FE too has a chassis made of copper-aluminum alloy that emphasizes the build quality of the camera.
+The overall build quality is top-notch.
+Like the FM, the FE has a chassis made of a copper-aluminum alloy that emphasizes the build quality of the camera.

 Holding the camera feels very comfortable.
-Despite being a 35mm film camera, the size of the Nikon FM is comparable to that of modern day APS-C mirrorless cameras.
+Despite being a 35mm film camera, the size of the Nikon FM is comparable to that of modern-day APS-C mirrorless cameras.
 All the knobs, buttons, and dials are ergonomically placed and feel like the extension of our hand.
 They are very responsive too.
-Also, the virtually non-existent and minimal shutter sound together make the camera a joy to shoot with.
+Also, the virtually non-existent and minimal shutter sound together makes the camera a joy to shoot with.

-The Nikon FM features a center-weighted metering which assures accurate exposures in almost every lighting conditions.
+The Nikon FM features center-weighted metering which assures accurate exposures in almost every lighting condition.
 You need an absolute extreme lighting condition to fool the meter.
 The center-weighted metering concentrates 60% of the sensitivity into the 12mm diameter circle in the center of the frame.